RESUGROW career platform logo for AI resume builder, ATS checker, and LinkedIn makeover

 Check Resume ScoreBuild ResumeReview LinkedInCreate Cover Letter

-Salary Negotiation Scripts That Actually Work (With Real Examples) supporting image for RESUGROW blog with ATS optimization and recruiter scan guidance
+Salary Negotiation Scripts That Actually Work (With Real Examples) overview screenshot illustrating Career Advice best practices for recruiters and ATS parsing

 The average person leaves $1 million in lifetime earnings on the table by not negotiating.
 That's not a motivational statistic — it's a documented finding from Carnegie Mellon research.